Pyrdacor/Ambermoon/AmbermoonTools/AmbermoonPatcher/README.md

 the following will generate an error: `0x1234,1` as the length is smaller than the given value.

+When you used decimal integers you should always explicitly add the length like `5,2` which is 00 05.

 Byte sequences must be enclosed in single quotes and must always be 2-digit hex values.